 “Verna’s Dream” a mural celebrating the beauty of Garvan Gardens painted in 2018 by international mural artist Pepe Gaka.

-Celebrating children’s creativity, this mural is on Cutwell 4 Kids building located on the corner of Silver Street and Mellersch Street.
-Pepe Gaka worked alongside the young artists and Cutwell 4 Kids founder to create this mural in 2019.
+Celebrating children’s creativity, this mural is on the Cutwell 4 Kids building located on the corner of Silver Street and Mellersch Street.
+Pepe Gaka worked alongside the young artists and the Cutwell 4 Kids founder to create this mural in 2019.